Lombra/elite-api-docs/docs/Status File.md

 Parameters:

 - Flags: multiple flags encoded as bits in an integer (see below)
+- Flags2: more flags, mainly for when on foot
 - Pips: an array of 3 integers representing energy distribution (in half-pips)
 - Firegroup: the currently selected firegroup number
 - GuiFocus: the selected GUI screen